YangLab-SDU/PathDiffusion/datasets/disorder/README.md

 ## Step 2: Reconstruct Full-Atom Structures (PDBFixer)

 The raw structures from IDRome often contain only backbone atoms (CA) or have missing side-chains.
 We use **PDBFixer** to reconstruct full-atom representations.
-The force field parameters used for reconstruction are based on **ff14SB** [1].

 ### Prerequisites
 You need to install `pdbfixer` and `openmm`.